ADAHafizh/adahafizh.github.io/_posts/2025-02-02-assignment2.md

 Dhows Arrived

 ![Dhows Arrived](/assets/images/assignment2/Graph_Line_Dhows_Arrive.png)
-## Discussions
-Zanzibar was a major maritime trade hub in East Africa.
-In 1909, it was under British colonial rule but had strong connections to Arabian traders, particularly from Oman.
-The high number of Zanzibar/British dhows indicates local dominance in maritime activity.
--   Zanzibar remained a significant maritime trade hub under British influence in 1909.
--   Zanzibar/British dhows were the most active, indicating local trade control.
--   Seasonal fluctuations might suggest dependency on weather patterns during the months.
--   Arabian and German traders had moderate involvement, while French traders played a minor role.

 ## Conclusion
 This assignment has allowed us to learn more about AI, specifically its capabilities of doing humanities tasks.
 On first glance, we did not identify any major conclusions from our data.
 Rather than not having enough information, it lies at the point that nothing ‘interesting’ comes out of the water.
 Upon closer inspection, we were able to extract some information, albeit their truth has to be researched further beyond our data.
 Zanzibar was a major maritime trade hub in East Africa.
 In 1909, it was under British colonial rule but had strong connections to Arabian traders, particularly from Oman.
 The high number of Zanzibar/British dhows indicates local dominance in maritime activity.
 We also took into account external influences that might affect the data, such as: